 Escape to Kaniv and the Taras Shevchenko National Preserve

 From Kyiv, you can take a day trip to Taras Shevchenko National Preserve where you can see the burial site of famous and revolutionary Ukrainian poet, Taras Shevchenko.
 He is cited to be the foundation of Ukrainian literature and his name is everywhere around Ukraine.
 If you’re looking for a culture Kyiv day trip, definitely head to Taras Shevchenko National Preserve.

 Chernobyl has undoubtedly become the national symbol of tourism in Ukraine these days.
 I think that is sad but if it is going to bring people to this fantastic country, so be it.
 I went on a tour of Chernobyl and the Russian Woodpecker back in the day and while I find the entire set up to be a bit staged, it was still worthwhile and I am extremely glad I went.

-If you’re looking to join a group tour or take a private one, I can highly recommend going with Adventure Tours in Ukraine.
+If you’re looking to join a group tour or take a private one, I can highly recommend going with Chernobyl Story.
 They organize Chernobyl tours that and are very reputable and I personally know them and that they are great people.
 Click here to inquire further.

 If their dates don’t suit your needs or you’re looking for something slightly different, you can search for a variety of Chernobyl tours here.

 Unable to make it to Chernobyl while in Ukraine?
 Head to the Ukrainian Chernobyl Museum in Podil in Kyiv to learn more about the tragedy.